 If a mole has one or more of these features and needs to be evaluated further, either the entire mole is removed or a small tissue sample taken, in order to biopsy it.
 Sometimes additional removal with a margin of normal skin is recommended, depending on the degree of abnormality of the cells.

 Treatment Of Moles & Birthmarks

 Although many moles and birthmarks are completely benign and pose no health risk, some people choose to remove them because they consider them unattractive, or because they rub on clothing or jewelry.
-Dr. Black and Brooke Smart, FNP, and Cheryl Sundlov, PA-C focus on achieving the best possible cosmetic result for our patients while removing even small benign growths.
+Dr. Black, Brooke Smart, FNP, and Cheryl Sundlov, PA-C focus on achieving the best possible cosmetic result for our patients while removing even small benign growths.